omarhaq7/architecture-center/docs/industries/gaming.md

 # Solutions for the gaming industry

 In the exciting world of game development, the call for innovation, engagement, and seamless experiences echoes louder than ever.
-In this highly competitive industry, creating experiences that stand out in a crowded marketplace of 2 billion gamers is no small mission.
+In this highly competitive industry, creating experiences that stand out in a growing marketplace of 2 billion gamers is no small mission.
 Azure is your key ally in this race, offering an all-inclusive platform on a global scale for end-to-end game development.
-It's more than a cloud service; it's your strategic partner in a journey that takes your gaming ideas from initial spark to full-blown reality, efficiently and innovatively.

 <br>